drshriveer/gtools/gerror/README.md

 	-	Implement client interceptors to automatically convert errors into the correct type.
 	-	TODO: provide example.
 -	**Returned errors should be tested**
 	-	Raw string matching and error wrapping make testing errors brittle.
-Verify the error returned is the error you intended.
 -	**Errors must treat metrics as a first-class citizen**
 	-	That means errors need to be *Named* and have a concept of their *Source*.
 	-	Consider pairing gError with something like [gowrap](https://github.com/hexdigest/gowrap) to generate instrumented interfaces that emit metrics when an error is encountered.